Danika Yarosh

 Danika Yarosh (born October 1, 1998) is an American actress.
 She appeared in the Showtime series Shameless and in the NBC series Heroes Reborn.
 She co‐starred with Tom Cruise in Jack Reacher: Never Go Back (2016).

 Early life

 Yarosh is a native of Bedminster, New Jersey, the daughter of Victor and Linda Yarosh.
 She has three siblings, an older sister, Amanda, who also acts, an older brother, Erik, and a younger brother, Peter.
 Her father is a former member of the United States Air Force.

-She also spent her early years in Bedminster, NJ with her family.
+Yarosh spent her early years in Bedminster.

 Career

 Yarosh first appeared on film at the age of 5 as an extra in The Stepford Wives (2004), starring Nicole Kidman, which filmed in her home town.
 She began studying acting and dance, first appearing off-Broadway, and then won the role of ballet dancer Karen in the 2009 Broadway production of Billy Elliot at the Imperial Theatre, when she was 10.